VForWaTer/hydrobox/doc/auto_examples/geostat/plot_variogram.rst

 ====================

 Use the geostatistics toolbox to estimate a variogram and use one of the many plots.
+These plots help to understand the spatial properties of a variogram, and finally, the :class:`Variogram <skgstat.Variogram>` object itself can be returned and used in one of the Kriging routines.

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-16
+GENERATED FROM PYTHON SOURCE LINES 11-18

 .. code-block:: default